Dariush-Mehdiaraghi/bachelor_project/detection/README.md

-# OpenCV camera examples with Coral
+# Object detection with Edge TPU

 This folder contains example code using [OpenCV](https://github.com/opencv/opencv) to obtain camera images and perform object detection on the Edge TPU.